ljwagerfield/reverse-turing-machine/README.md

 Running in reverse means the exact opposite: you start at a final state (e.g. `valid`) with an empty tape.
 The tape is then populated until an initial state is reached (e.g. `start`), at which point execution stops, and you have your input.

+**Why do this?** To automatically derive input generators from predicates (has applications in testing frameworks).

 ## Exploring the repository

 This repository is written in Scala (using Cats).